How am I spending my time?

 - Media: I publish free-cultural works on places like Wikimedia Commons (where I also helped build the Android app).
 They've ended up in US state forestry manuals, South African national textbooks, papers on language models, and YouTube videos with millions of views.

 Most of these have their source code availabile on my GitHub.
+You can contribute to support their development.

 Communicating with me